reflex-frp/reflex-platform/reflex-frp.org/documentation.rst

 Additionally there can be portions of code (equivalent to a controller) which does not have a Dom view, but can process input events, maintain a state and generate output events or dynamic values.

+These controller can encapsulate the logic behind handling of incoming events, they can transform (using Functor) or filter (using Applicative) these events and dynamic values as per the need.
+This way user has the power to create custom event flows which can be either restricted/local to some widgets or span the entire app.

 Reflex does not enforce a strict separation between these two.
 Sometimes it is a good practice to partition the code in these sub-categories,